 “I don’t want to see any young people,” I said from the couch.

-Joe slept a little.
+Joe slept.
 I played a game on my computer.
-At 300 I ordered a Beat, which is Lyft for Athens, and we rode to the airport listening to some Greek opera courtesy of the driver.
+At 300 I ordered a Beat, which is Lyft for Athens, and we rode to the airport listening to Greek opera courtesy of the driver.

 We were so early for Joe’s flight that he was worried there wouldn’t be anyone there to check him in and he’d have to wait four hours in the ticket area but the Norwegian desk was staffed and he was able to get his boarding pass.